-Dr. Bonomi’s research focuses on equity, anti-violence and anti-oppression.
-Her work on domestic violence recantation is nationally renowned, and she is currently working on the impacts of the novel coronavirus on the domestic violence experiences of minoritized women.
-In recognition of her scholarship contributions, Dr. Bonomi was awarded the Distinguished Scholar Award in 2011 from The Ohio State University’s College of Education and Human Ecology.
+Dr. Bonomi’s scholarship and practice focus on equity, anti-violence and anti-oppression.
+Her work on domestic violence recantation is nationally renowned, with her publications regularly used and cited in U.S. courts. and her being regularly invited to serve as an expert witness.
+Dr. Bonomi’s work in recantation resulted in her being awarded the Distinguished Scholar Award from The Ohio State University’s College of Education and Human Ecology.

-In 2019, Dr. Bonomi published (with Dr. Callie Rennison) Women Leading Change in Academia: Breaking the Glass Ceiling, Cliff and Slipper (Cognella Academic Publishing); which convenes the perspectives of 23 diverse academic leaders on critical issues facing women leaders in the academy.
-It was the recipient of the 2020 Most Promising New Textbook by the Textbook & Academic Authors Association.
+As an extension of her equity work, in 2019, Dr. Bonomi published Women Leading Change in Academia: Breaking the Glass Ceiling, Cliff and Slipper (Cognella Academic Publishing).
+This book examines the perspectives of 23 female leaders on issues of leadership and the challenges of confronting structural racism, bias and discrimination at colleges and universities.
+Women Leading Change is endorsed by the American Psychological Association, and was the recipient of the 2020 Most Promising New Textbook by the Textbook & Academic Authors Association.
 Dr. Bonomi is collaborating with Drs.
 Nelia Viveiros and Callie Rennison on a forthcoming book, Unchecked Bad Behavior in the Academy (Cognella Academic Publishing).

 Dr. Bonomi is a contributor on equity issues in The Huffington Post and The Conversation.
 She also regularly delivers training for organizations on unconscious bias and leading through an equity lens.